KristianGausel/jboysen.github.io/_posts/2014-02-07-installing-mongodb-in-mac-os.md

 	MongoDB shell version: 2.4.9
 	connecting to: test
 	>

+For easy listing of databases, collections and data the the [MongoHub GUI](http://docs.mongodb.org/ecosystem/tools/administration-interfaces/#mongohub) is strongly recommended.

 The next blog post will be about creating users with appropriate permissions.